YuxuanZhang-96/TinyWeedNet/README.md

 # TinyWeedNet
-open source code for TinyWeedNet
+open source code for TinyWeedNet.
-To be updated
+To be updated...